na-na-hi/renget/archive/unesm.md

 “I’m getting into this, we should roleplay more often!” said Totodile.

-“Maybe if we can find a better group.
-I bet these guys spend half the time talking about how cool their characters are, and the other half rules-lawyering every roll,” said Cyndaquil.
+“Maybe if we can find a better group," said Cyndaquil.
+"I bet these guys spend half the time talking about how cool their characters are, and the other half rules-lawyering every roll."

 “They probably metagame constantly too,” said Torchic.